Payment systems

 PCI DSS Compliance

-The Payment Card Industry Data Security Standards or PCI DSS is the cornerstone for all the gateways.
-It refers to international rules requiring a strict protocol for processing banking cards, excluding potential sensitive data leakage.
+The Payment Card Industry Data Security Standards, or PCI DSS, is the cornerstone for all gateways.
+It refers to international rules requiring a strict protocol for processing banking cards that excludes potential sensitive data leakage.

 Encryption and Tokenization